-Type of demand Lawful interception Communications data Statistics Vodafone disclosure unlawful (1) 84,020 (2) Key Note (1) It is unlawful to disclose any aspect of how lawful interception is conduct It is unlawful to disclose any aspect of how lawful interception is conducted.
-Key Note (2) Under Section 62 of the National Security Service Act, if the intelligence services demand information from a communications service provider, the service provider is not allowed to disclose any information (including aggregate data or statistics) in relation to such cooperation without the prior explicit permission of the competent minister or director general of the particular intelligence agency.
-The statistic disclosed here, therefore, does not include demands for access to communications data related to matters of national security.
+Type of demand Lawful interception Communications data Statistics Vodafone disclosure unlawful (1) 125,688 (2) Key Note (1) It is unlawful to disclose any aspect of how lawful interception is conduc It is unlawful to disclose any aspect of how lawful interception is conducted.
+Key Note (2) Under Section 62 of the National Security Service Act, if the intelligence services demand information from a communications service provider, the service provider is not allowed to disclos any information (including aggregate data or statistics) in relation to such cooperation without the prior explicit permission of the competent minister or director general of the particular intelligence agency.
+The statistic disclosed here, therefore, does not include demands for access to communications data related to matters of national security. ess to communications data related to matters of national security.